MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTaskSequenceDeployment.md

 ### -MakeAvailableTo

-Specifies whether to make this task sequence available to Configuration Manager clients, and whether to make it available when you deploy an operating system by using boot media, prestaged media, or PXE.
+Specifies whether to make this task sequence available to Configuration Manager clients, and whether to make it available when you deploy an OS by using boot media, prestaged media, or PXE.
-The acceptable values for this parameter are:

-- Clients
-- ClientsMediaAndPxe
-- MediaAndPxe
-- MediaAndPxeHidden

 ```yaml
 Type: MakeAvailableToType